 Revising and re-working of applications, incorporating feedback provided by the Quality Assurance team.
 Final applications submitted to DLT office

-Final sign off of final applications by Chair, Awards and Grants Committee
+Commence submission of final applications, along with completed Supporting Statements, for final QA by Chair, Awards and Grants Committee